If there’s one thing most of us would agree on, it’s that we need more time.

 Investment: Try your free trial today!
 You can schedule 100 pins free to start (and even after that, the plans are super reasonable).
 Easy to set up and start – any questions, feel free to ask!

-Investment: Try your free trial today!
-You can schedule 100 pins for free, plus if you sign up using my link you’ll earn $15 worth of credit to get started!
+Investment: They offer a free trial, or about $10/month if pay yearly (it’s worth it).
+You can schedule your first 100 pins for free.
 This one admittedly took me a little longer to set up, so feel free to ask any questions once you log in!

 Why do I use both you ask?